 STATUS: [[[DATA FRAGMENTED]]]

 Intense sound weapons move through the body’s resonant networks.
 Pressure waves tear the eardrum, displace the ossicles, and damage cochlear hair cells.
-The inner ear destabilizes: equilibrium falters, vertigo sets in, and spatial orientation collapses.
+The inner ear destabilises: equilibrium falters, vertigo sets in, and spatial orientation collapses.
 Victims report tinnitus that vibrates like metallic hums in a void, vertigo spiraling through the body, hearing dissolving into sudden absences.
 Across the spectrum, patterns emerge: sharp devastation at 3, 4, and 8 kHz, subtle erosion at lower registers, the body itself reduced to a misaligned analyzer, its sensory architecture resonating against itself.
 Waves refract within cranial cavities, organs tremble as if attuned to a hidden harmonic lattice, every strike echoing in cellular microstructures, converting flesh into a conduit of kinetic and spectral dissonance.

 And yet, any type of clinical intervention is a race against time.
 The longer the delay, the more permanent the silence.
-Treatments aim to restore cochlear microcirculation and oxygenation, stabilizing neurons before conduction collapses.
+Treatments aim to restore cochlear microcirculation and oxygenation, stabilising neurons before conduction collapses.
 Steroids such as Prednisolone or Methylprednisolone modulate osmotic gradients and reanimate the electrochemical pulse of damaged cells.
 Neuroprotective compounds like Piracetam circulate as auxiliary repair signals.
-In some protocols, hyperbaric oxygen chambers are deployed – pressurized environments forcing oxygen deep into compromised tissue, amplifying survival odds……Therapies pulse against the encroaching tide, but the silence is relentless.
+In some protocols, hyperbaric oxygen chambers are deployed – pressurised environments forcing oxygen deep into compromised tissue, amplifying survival odds……Therapies pulse against the encroaching tide, but the silence is relentless.
 Every signal that once carried sound now echoes only the invasion itself.

 Subject: NeuroStrike Systems